stakater/employee-handbook/content/travel_policy.md

 ** Distance calculated as actual journey minus regular commute

-=== Per Diem for Daily Commuting
+=== Per ´diem´ for Daily Commuting

-* No per diem allowance is paid for daily commuting regardless of distance
+* No per ´diem´ allowance is paid for daily commuting regardless of distance
 * This applies to all employees regardless of office location

 == Travel Time Compensation